 Unicef is the world’s leading organisation working for children and their rights.
 The Rights Respecting Schools Award is granted to schools that show commitment to promoting and realising children’s rights and encouraging adults, children and young people to respect the rights of others in school.
 The Level 2 Award is the highest accolade given by Unicef UK and shows a deep and thorough commitment to children’s rights at all levels of school life.
 There are over 230 schools across England, Scotland, Northern Ireland and Wales that have received the Level 2 Award.

-We are absolutely thrilled to let you know we that have begun our journey in achieving our Recognition of Commitment (ROC) and are now currently working towards our Level 1 RRSA Award (Silver Award).
+We are absolutely thrilled to let you know we have achieved our Recognition of Commitment (ROC) and are now currently working towards our Level 1 RRSA Award (Silver Award).